WWWS: History

 On December 17, 2018, WWWS rebranded as "Classic R&B 107.3" (simulcasting on translator W297AB (107.3 FM) in Williamsville, which had previously been used to simulcast sister station WLKK).

 Programs

 WWWS runs an urban oldies/soul music format.
 It has local jocks Don Robinson, and James Cornelius.
 WWWS also airs two syndicated shows, "One Pure Soul", and "Inspirations".
 During the week, the station is automated.

 After the CRTC-ordered shutdown of CJRN of Niagara Falls, Ontario, Canada in October 2012, Canisius College athletics broadcasts moved to WWWS; they have since moved again to WECK.

 Other uses

-The WWWS call letters, which stand for "W-3 Soul", were once used by a station in Saginaw, Michigan, now WTLZ.
+The callsign WWWS, which stands for "W-3 Soul", were once used by a station in Saginaw, Michigan, now WTLZ.
 The station aired a similar format to the current WWWS.